Ben Savage: Politics

 Savage interned for U.S. Senator Arlen Specter (R–PA) in 2003 as a requirement for completing his studies at Stanford University, where he graduated in 2004 with a degree in political science and as a member of the Sigma Chi fraternity.

 In August 2022, Savage qualified as a candidate for the West Hollywood City Council.
 He was not elected for one of the three at-large positions.
 In March 2023, Savage announced his campaign as a Democrat for California's 30th congressional district, held by Adam Schiff, who retired to run for United States Senate.
-He was defeated in the primary by state Assemblywoman Laura Friedman and five other candidates.
+He finished seventh in the blanket primary, behind state Assemblywoman Laura Friedman and five other candidates.

-In October 2023, Savage signed an open letter written by Creative Community for Peace after the Hamas-led attacks on Israel.
+In October 2023, Savage signed an open letter written by Creative Community for Peace after the October 7 attacks.
 The article urged Hollywood to support Israel and support the country as it "defends itself against a terrorist regime in Gaza that seeks Israel’s destruction."

 Personal life

 Savage married Tessa Angermeier in February 2023.
 He announced on May 20, 2025, via Instagram that he and his wife were expecting their first child in late 2025.
+Their baby was born in late November that same year.